Cradle of Humankind Tours

-Thus supplied as a fully guided professional Cradle of Humankind day tour.
+Thus supplied as fully guided professional Cradle of Humankind day tour.
 Then covering en-route as may be possible from collection to drop off.

-Sterkfontein Cave – Geological Wonder on outskirts of Johannesburg.
+Sterkfontein Cave – Geological Wonder on Johannesburg outskirts.

 Sterkfontein Cave, regarded today as one of the world’s most important prehistoric sites.

-Cradle of Humankind – a South Africa and World Heritage Site
+Cradle of Humankind – a South African World Heritage Site

 Cradle of Humankind – Maropeng and Sterkfontein Cave

 Declared a World Heritage Site in December 1999.
 The area of Cradle of Humankind is approximately 48 000 hectares.

-And so housing the caves of Sterkfontein, Draaimolen, Swartkrans and Wonder Caves.
+And so housing caves of Sterkfontein, Draaimolen, Swartkrans and Wonder Caves.

 Sterkfontein Caves and Maropeng – Cradle of Humankind – Early human environment and development.

-World Heritage site and location of the newest find – Homo Naledi.
+World Heritage site and location of newest find – Homo Naledi.

 Accordingly Ekala covers as much of the Cradle of Humankind as can be covered in the time available – as a fully guided tour.

-Additionally discussing en-route the history and recent finds as we drive through/cover this huge area.
+Additionally, discussing en-route history and recent finds as we drive through/cover this huge area.

-Ekala Eco Tours offer day tours that would include both Maropeng and the Sterkfontein Caves.
+Ekala Eco Tours offer day tours that would include both Maropeng and Sterkfontein Caves.

 Although in our experience, the Sterkfontein cave is the main, should not miss item if time on the day is limited.

 Then the almost human exhibition, introducing Homo Naledi.

 Follow an exceptional journey of the Rising Star expedition team behind the discovery within the Cradle.

 Visit the largest ever public display of hominin fossils.
-So introducing a new hominin species – Homo Naledi.
+So introducing new hominin species – Homo Naledi.

 Then most complete of all these 15 individuals, is Neo.
 This fossil then gives a sense of what a single individual looked like.

-Then view footage of the inside of the fossil-rich cave, including the Dinaledi Chamber.
+Then view footage of the inside of fossil-rich cave, including the Dinaledi Chamber.